Head to Head Survey: Wowjoint (OTCMKTS:BWOWF) vs. Hyster-Yale Materials Handling (OTCMKTS:HY)

 |2.00

-Hyster-Yale Materials Handling has a consensus target price of $38.00, suggesting a potential upside of 1.71%.
-Given Hyster-Yale Materials Handling’s higher probable upside, analysts plainly believe Hyster-Yale Materials Handling is more favorable than Wowjoint.
+Hyster-Yale Materials Handling has a consensus target price of $38.00, indicating a potential downside of 4.93%.
+Given Hyster-Yale Materials Handling’s higher possible upside, analysts plainly believe Hyster-Yale Materials Handling is more favorable than Wowjoint.

 Summary